 So you stood there, in my dream, naked and straightened, dignified with the new awareness of who you are: a human being, nothing more than a worthless bag of water, nothing less than a dauntless spirit of fire.
 You’ve got only something to give without guarantees.
 And you were spitting your waters out towards the people, releasing a playful fountain graciously, like a whale artist, as if saying – look, I have so much that it is already enough for all.

 This is a paraphrase from Frank Herbert’s novel Dune (1965), where the Fremen, nomadic people of the desert, had a saying: “A man’s flesh is his own; the water belongs to the tribe.”

-Ruthia Jenrbekova is an artist / researcher from Almaty, Kazakhstan.
-Works as an interdisciplinary post-studio artist and cultural organizer.
-Co-founder of imaginary institute krёlex zentre (together with Maria Vilkovisky).
+Ruthia Jenrbekova is an artist/researcher from Almaty, Kazakhstan.
+She works as an interdisciplinary post-studio artist and cultural organizer.
+Co-founder of the imaginary krёlex zentre institute (together with Maria Vilkovisky).
 Fields of interest: queer ecologies, material semiotics, performative aesthetics, arts-based methodologies.
-Currently she is a PhD-in-practice candidate at the Academy of Fine Arts Vienna.
-Lives and works in Vienna and Almaty.
+Currently, she is a PhD-in-practice candidate at the Academy of Fine Arts Vienna.
+She lives and works in Vienna and Almaty.